sanskritiut/OpenAIPOC/README.md

 An IQ question generation (gpt-4.1-mini).

-⚙️ Setup and Installation
+Setup and Installation
 Follow these steps to set up the project locally.

-1. Clone the Repository
+1. Clone the Repositori
-Bash

 git clone https://github.com/sanskritiut/agenticAI.git
 cd agenticAI

-2. Create a Virtual Environment (Recommended)
+2. Create a Virtual Environment
-Bash

 python3 -m venv venv
 source venv/bin/activate

 3. Install Dependencies
-Install the required Python packages:
+Install the required Python packages: pip install openai python-dotenv

-Bash

-pip install openai python-dotenv
 4. Configure Environment Variables
 Create a file named .env in the root directory of your project and paste your OpenAI API key into it:
 .env

 # Replace YOUR_OPENAI_API_KEY_HERE with your actual key
 OPENAI_API_KEY="YOUR_OPENAI_API_KEY_HERE"

 ▶️ How to Run the Code
 Execute the main Python script:

-Bash

-python3 your_script_name.py
+python3 main.py
-(Note: Replace your_script_name.py with the actual name of your file containing the provided code.)

 Expected Output
 The script will first confirm your API key status and then print the result of the two chained LLM calls: